tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - Vulnerability scanning (in registry and at runtime)
 - Policies enforcement and/or audit through usage of Azure Policy and Gatekeeper
 - Alerting and recommendations from Defender for Cloud on a vulnerable environment where malicious actions were triggered
+<p></p>
+Also remember the difference between an alert and a recommendation.
+If you look only at alerts, you are missing an important part of the security assessment of your cluster, being the continuous evaluation of the seurity posture in form of recommendations.

 <a name="Item-9"></a>
 ## References